MagnumMacKivler/RLCPT2/README.md

 Realistic Locomotive Control, kinda obvious duh.

 ### Is it called RLCPT2, PT Gamma or...?
 Call it whatever you want.
-Official name is: RLC PT Gamma
+Official name is: RLC Platinum 2.0 Gamma

 ### Is RLCPT2 production ready?
 Sure.